|Photo by Chad Batka|

 More Production Photos

 Superbly directed by Rachel Chavkin, the Broadway production endeavours to maintain the charm of the original smaller scale productions, by surrounding the audience with mounted catwalks and pathways, immersing patrons in a 360 degree experience.
-At times I was spoiled for choice as actors were placed around me in seemingly every different direction, dancing and interacting with audience members.
+When I attended, I was frequently spoiled for choice as actors were placed around me in seemingly every different direction, dancing and interacting with audience members.
 The stage itself is also littered with the general public, some in tiered seating and some at cabaret tables.
 Designer Mimi Lien has somehow worked a wonder in transforming the Imperial Theatre into a velvety, Russian-style dinner club, evoking an intimate sense of rawness and inclusivity.
-Sporadically we also become part of the action of the scenes – no spoilers here though as these moments are part of the unique beauty of the piece.
+At The 71st Annual Tony Awards this year, she deservedly walked away with the Tony Award for "Best Scenic Design of a Musical."
+Sporadically we as audience members also become part of the action of the scenes – no spoilers here though as these moments are part of the unique beauty of the piece.

 The narrative is taken from a 70-page slice of Leo Tolstoy’s epic “War and Peace,” but worry not if you’ve never laid a finger on this classic, as the musical is fairly self-explanatory and distinguishes itself from its source material with a more timeless interpretation.
 Some of the lavish costumes may be period, but Malloy’s score and production elements (which include strobe lighting and glow-sticks at one point) are anything but.
+Lighting designer Bradley King was also able to scoop this year's Tony Award for "Best Lighting Design of a Musical."
 In the same way that Hamilton revolutionised the art of musical theatre in the 21st century, The Great Comet also uses a plethora of modern devices to bring characters of the past to thrilling life.

-Josh Groban does not disappoint in his Broadway debut as Pierre with his rich, baritone vocals and proves his acting chops and Denée Benton, who took over the role of Natasha from original off-Broadway cast member Phillipa Soo, delights with an enchantingly youthful performance.
+Tony nominee Denée Benton delights with an enchantingly youthful performance as Natasha.
 Indeed the entire cast moulds together with such a natural ease and bursts into the auditorium and up onto the mezzanine with such ferocity, that it was a struggle to remain seated and not join in the merriment.
-Cast member Brittain Ashford gives beautifully wrought renditions of “Sonya Alone” and “Natasha Very Ill” and Lucas Steele steals scenes with his roguish charm.
+Cast member Brittain Ashford gives beautifully wrought renditions of “Sonya Alone” and “Natasha Very Ill” and Tony nominee Lucas Steele steals scenes with his roguish charm.

 Check out our interviews with original cast members Brittain Ashford and Lucas Steele.

-Click here for tickets to Natasha, Pierre and the Great Comet of 1812, currently booking through to September 3rd, 2017 at Broadway's Imperial Theatre.
+Click here for tickets to Natasha, Pierre and The Great Comet of 1812 through to September 3rd, 2017 at Broadway's Imperial Theatre.